 So, in 2016, I started training in unconventional medicine to become a functional medicine health coach—a value provider of true preventative healthcare who uses diet and lifestyle to address the underlying drivers of both mental and physical illness.

-I genuinely enjoy more overall wellness than anytime previously in my life.
-For instance, I feel strong, coordinated, and mobile for every activity I want to do.
-This contrasts my youth when I was labeled “uncoordinated” and never participated in a sport.
-Since adopting the ReCODE™ diet and lifestyle, my brain can finally pick up choreography enough for me, a non-dancer, to take urban dance with trained dancers less than half my age.
+I genuinely enjoy more overall wellness now than anytime previously in my life.
+I feel strong, coordinated, and mobile for most every activity I want to do.
+This contrasts my sedentary youth when I was labeled “uncoordinated” and never played any sport.
+I regularly hike with my daughter and friends, do almost all of my own gardening and landscaping, dance, and fill in the gaps with supplemental exercise.
+This is how I maintain strength, flexibility, aerobic conditioning, and balance in fun and satisfying ways.
+Since adopting the Bredesen Protocol™, my brain can finally pick up choreography enough for me, a non-dancer, to take urban dance with trained dancers less than half my age.
 Compared to the stifling depression that shrunk my world in the past, I stretch myself daily as a solo entrepreneur in a pioneering field of healthcare.
-I’m amazed at how both my body and mind are flourishing more in midlife than before.
-I’m finding my groove and I’m finding fulfillment in helping others do the same.
+I’m amazed at how both my body, brain, and mind are flourishing more in midlife than before.